-Click HERE to see a list of the most recent Community Stories funded projects and visit our online calendar for information about upcoming related events.
+Get a list of the most recent Community Stories-funded projects visit our online calendar for information about upcoming related events.

 Since 2003, California Humanities has awarded over $4 million to projects that gave voice to extraordinary variety of histories and experiences of California’s places and people.

 Grantees with open Community Stories grants should visit the TOOLKIT below for current grant management information and resources.